 - Your bank account details

 - Evidence of your income and your savings or investments

 What to do if your circumstances change

-If your circumstances change – for example, if you start work or if there’s a change in your savings – it’s important to let the Pension Service know.
+If an assessed income period doesn’t apply you must tell the Pension Service immediately about any change in your circumstances that may affect how much Pension Credit you get for example, if you start work or if your savings go above £10,000.
 That way, they can recalculate your Pension Credit entitlement and make sure you receive the right amount.